Introduction

 For example, if you have a bot that has both a Sandbox and Production version, 99% of the functionality will be the same, but certain values (like skill IDs for instance) might be different.
 Defining and storing these values outside of the bot makes them easier to manage.

-Use bot environments to store static configuration data, for example:
+Use bot environments to store static configuration data that's common across automations, for example:

 • API domains